 Get a new attraction or upgrade your existing ones.

 Wouldn’t it be nice if you could just coast along for the next ten years with the same attractions and continue to grow year after year?
 Sadly, that’s how many centers end up closing their doors.
 The goal of adding or upgrading your equipment is to offer something that will raise demand and take market share away from competitors.
 An example is adding a laser tag arena if nobody else is doing it.
-If you already offer laser tag, you can stand out with next-generation equipment.
+If you already offer laser tag, you can stand out by introducing next-generation equipment.